 Net-Zero Hero: George Cofer

-I'm helping make Austin Net-Zero by being a long-time bike commuter – I no longer own a car!
+I'm helping to make Austin Net-Zero by being a long-time bike commuter — I no longer own a car!

 What inspired you to take action?

-I was inspired by my mother Carolyn FitzGerald Chapman, and Shudde Fath.
+I was inspired by my mother, Carolyn FitzGerald Chapman, and Shudde Fath.
 They are both amazingly generous mentors and friends, and they set me on the “nature path” from my birth.
 And what keeps me going whenever that “path” feels difficult are the cold, starry Hill Country nights, the sounds of clear and clean running springs, streams and creeks, and so many friends and colleagues working so hard towards Net-Zero.
 I am blessed to know so many Heroes!

 Well, I didn’t do anything.
 It truly takes a village!
 It's the little things that count when multiplied by 1.5 million Austin area residents, or 9 billion Earth residents.
 It’s doing small things like setting the thermostat a few degrees cooler in the winter and warmer in the summer, taking shorter showers, not wasting potable water on lawns, using reusable shopping bags – if we all do them collectively, that will get us to Net-Zero.
 I do all those things – I also walk and bike more, and drive less.

-have there been any unexpected benefits to biking?
+Have there been any unexpected benefits to biking?

-I never expected to enjoy biking on cold rainy days – I must be sick!
+I never expected to enjoy biking on cold, rainy days — I must be sick!

 They make gear for cold, rainy days.
 They don’t make gear for biking in August in Austin.